umputun/reproxy/README.md

 If no `reproxy.route` defined, the default is `http://<container_name>:<container_port>/(.*)`.
 In case if all proxied source have the same pattern, for example `/api/(.*)` user can define the common prefix (in this case `/api`) for all container-based routes.
 This can be done with `--docker.prefix` parameter.

+Docker provider also allows to define multiple set of `reproxy.N.something` labels to match multiple distinct routes on the same container.
+This is useful as inn some cases, a container may expose multiple endpoints, for example, public API and some admin API.
+All the labels above can be used with "N-index", i.e. `reproxy.1.server`, `reproxy.1.port` and so on.
+N should be in 0 to 9 range.

 This is a dynamic provider and any change in container's status will be applied automatically.

 ### Consul Catalog